indico/indico/doc/dev/source/http_api/exporters/_rb_params.rst

 startupsupport  sts    yes, no           If specified only include bookings which (do not) need Startup Support. bookedfor       bf     text (wildcards)  Only include bookings where the *booked for* field matches the
                                          given wildcard string.
+occurs          `-`    yyyy-mm-dd        Only include bookings which have a valid occurrence on the given date.
+                                         Multiple dates can be separated by commas.
 ==============  =====  ================  =======================================================================